-The augmented form of an object type T adds to T those properties of the global interface type 'Object' that aren't hidden by properties in T. Furthermore, if T has one or more call or construct signatures, the augmented form of T adds to T the properties of the global interface type 'Function' that aren't hidden by properties in T. Properties in T hide 'Object' or 'Function' interface properties with the same name.
+The properties of the global interface type 'Object' that aren't hidden by properties with the same name in T.

+If T has one or more call or construct signatures, the properties of the global interface type 'Function' that aren't hidden by properties with the same name in T.

+The apparent members of a union type U are determined as follows:

+If each type in U has an apparent property P, U has an apparent property P of a union type of the types of P from each type in U.

+If each type in U has apparent call signatures and the sets of apparent call signatures are identical ignoring return types, U has the same set of call signatures, but with return types that are unions of the return types of the respective apparent call signatures from each type in U.

+If each type in U has apparent construct signatures and the sets of apparent construct signatures are identical ignoring return types, U has the same set of construct signatures, but with return types that are unions of the return types of the respective apparent construct signatures from each type in U.

+If each type in U has an apparent string index signature, U has a string index signature of a union type of the types of the apparent string index signatures from each type in U.

+If each type in U has an apparent numeric index signature, U has a numeric index signature of a union type of the types of the apparent numeric index signatures from each type in U.

+If a type is not one of the above, it is considered to have no apparent members.

-In effect, a type's apparent type is a subtype of the 'Object' or 'Function' interface unless the type defines members that are incompatible with those of the 'Object' or 'Function' interface—which, for example, occurs if the type defines a property with the same name as a property in the 'Object' or 'Function' interface but with a type that isn't a subtype of that in the 'Object' or 'Function' interface.
+In effect, a type's apparent members make it a subtype of the 'Object' or 'Function' interface unless the type defines members that are incompatible with those of the 'Object' or 'Function' interface—which, for example, occurs if the type defines a property with the same name as a property in the 'Object' or 'Function' interface but with a type that isn't a subtype of that in the 'Object' or 'Function' interface.

 Some examples: